Environmental

 Groupement des Exportateurs d’Algues de Madagascar (GEAM) and international

-is national, regional and local formulation of development plans
+and local formulation of development plans and on-going research

-and on-going research for seaweed culture integrating commercial
+for seaweed culture integrating commercial companies with cultivation

 Reform Project (PRSM) attached to the Direction of Mines.
-Mr Healy
+The consultant

 was partly responsible for the compilation and writing of the manual.

-Emphasis in the manual focuses upon soil management, stabilisation
+Emphasis in the manual focuses upon soil management, stabilization

 and rehabilitation of mining zones including the importance of socio-economic